reset/reset.github.com/guide-authoring-cookbooks.md

 We are nearly there but something is missing.
 Can you find it?
 Re-run the Vagrant provisioner and it would immediately become clear

     $ bundle exec vagrant provision
-    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
-    [default] Generating chef JSON and uploading...
-    [default] Running chef-solo...
     ...
     [Sat, 28 Jul 2012 02:15:50 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
     [Sat, 28 Jul 2012 02:15:50 +0000] FATAL: ArgumentError: Cannot find a recipe matching database in cookbook myface

-If you recall an earlier section I had mentioned that adding a new file to your cookbook will not be picked up by Vagrant due to how shims are currently implemented in Berkshelf.
-This is something the Berkshelf team is actively working on to improve upon but until a fix has been created you need to re-install with shims

-    $ bundle exec berks install --shims
-    Using myface (0.0.1) at path: '/Users/reset/code/myface'
-    Using artifact (0.10.2)
-    Using tomcat (0.11.0)
-    Using java (1.5.2)
-    Shims written to: '/Users/reset/code/myface/cookbooks'

 There is still one more problem.
 Let's re-run the Vagrant provisioner and see what's left

     $ bundle exec vagrant provision
-    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
-    [default] Generating chef JSON and uploading...
-    [default] Running chef-solo...
     ...
     [Sat, 28 Jul 2012 02:19:11 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
     [Sat, 28 Jul 2012 02:19:11 +0000] FATAL: Chef::Exceptions::CookbookNotFound: Cookbook mysql not found.
 If you're loading mysql from another cookbook, make sure you configure the dependency in your metadata